roy1337/roy1337/README.md

 ### Hi there 👋, i am **Roy.**
 #### a seasoned System Engineer/Analyst driven by an unwavering enthusiasm for research and development.

-Skills: SQL / Python / JS / CSS / HTML
+Skills: IS Architecture / SQL / Python / ERD / DB / UML / JS / CSS / HTML